Weed Kills Coronavirus: Fact or Fiction

 Doctors don't recommend using weed for COVID-19 infection.

 Yet, are these just mere internet rumors, or is there some truth to this claim?
-As you would expect, the first thing we did was go on the hunt for any credible and well-founded claims.
-An assertion like this would require a few scientific studies, at least, for people to take it seriously.
+As you would expect, we first went on the hunt for any credible and well-founded claims.
+This assertion requires a few scientific studies before people can take it seriously.
 What we found were dozens of articles, all with vague theories and loose speculations.
 Many said things like, "may become a useful and safe addition to the treatment of COVID-19 as an adjunct therapy."
-Many articles noted that CBD has anti-inflammatory properties and has the potential for pain and anxiety relief.
-This is why many speculate that cannabis could treat the symptoms of a virus such as COVID-19.
+Many articles noted that CBD has anti-inflammatory properties and the potential for pain and anxiety relief.

 What Does the WHO Have to Say About It?